 Please include all of the following documents with your signed application.
 Applications WITHOUT the following documents will NOT be considered.

-- For newspaper clippings not in English, include an English translation or summary.
+- Applicants do not have to write reports in English.
+French, Spanish, Arabic, Chinese and Russian are acceptable.
+For newspaper clippings not in English, include an English translation or summary.

 - For audio tape and video tape submissions, include a written transcription or a summary in English, even if the originals are in English.

 - Video submissions should be in DVD or CD (preferably NTSC) format.
-Radio applicants should send a CD or MP3.
+Radio applicants should send a CD with MP3 formatted files.

 - Signed letters from two individuals who supervised you and can comment on your journalism experience and qualifications.

 - Endorsement of the Fellowship application from the editor or director of the news organization that presently employs you.
 This endorsement must be originally signed and should:

 - Grant you a leave of absence from your current duties in the event you are awarded a fellowship.

 - Agrees to continue paying you for your services during the term of the Fellowship and agrees to use the reports you file from the U.N.